jarmo/sso-talk/README.md

 * try to gather customer requirements as early as possible
 * think before implementing anything
-* reuse existing technologies instead of creating solutions which look simple first but end up being much more complicated in the end
+* reuse existing technologies instead of creating solutions which look simple first but end up being much more complex in the end

 ----